Hakka people: Fujian

 Tradition states that the early Hakka ancestors traveling from north China entered Fujian first, then by way of the Ting River they traveled to Guangdong and other parts of China, as well as overseas.
-Thus, the Tingjiang River is also regarded as the Hakka Mother River.
+Thus, the Ting River is also regarded as the Hakka Mother River.

 The Hakkas who settled in the mountainous region of south-western Fujian province developed a unique form of architecture known as the tulou (土樓), literally meaning earthen structures.
 The tulou are round or square and were designed as a combined large fortress and multi-apartment building complex.
 The structures typically had only one entrance-way, with no windows at ground level.
-Each floor served a different function: the first floor contained a well and livestock, the second food storage and the third and higher floors living spaces.
+Each floor served a different function: the first floor contained a well and livestock, the second food storage, and the third and higher floors living spaces.
 Tulou were built to withstand attack from bandits and marauders.

 Today, Western Fujian is inhabited by 3 million Hakkas, scattered around villages in 10 counties (county-level 'cities' and districts) in Longyan and Sanming prefectures, 98% of whom are Hakkas living in Changting, Liancheng, Shanghang, Wuping, Yongding, Ninghua, Qingliu and Mingxi counties.

 Jiangxi

 Jiangxi contains the second largest Hakka community.
 Nearly all of southern Jiangxi province is Hakka, especially in Ganzhou.
-In the Song dynasty, a large number of Han Chinese migrated to the delta area as the Court moved southward because invasion of northern minority.
+In the Song dynasty, a large number of Han Chinese migrated to the delta area as the Court moved southward due to invasions by northern minorities.
 They lived in Jiangxi and intermixed with the She and Yao minorities.
-Ganzhou was the place that the Hakka have settled before migrating to Western Fujian and Eastern Guangdong.
-During the early Qing dynasty, there was a massive depopulation in Gannan due to the ravage of pestilence and war.
-However, Western Fujian and Eastern Guangdong suffered population explosion at the same time.
+Ganzhou was the place that the Hakka had settled before migrating to Western Fujian and Eastern Guangdong.
+During the early Qing dynasty, there was a massive depopulation in Gannan due to the ravages of pestilence and war.
+However, Western Fujian and Eastern Guangdong suffered a population explosion at the same time.
 Some edicts were issued to block the coastal areas, ordering coastal residents to move to the inland.
 The population pressure and the sharp contradiction of the land redistribution drove some residents to leave.
-Some of them moved back to Gannan, integrating with other Hakka people who lived there already for generations.
+Some of them moved back to Gannan, integrating with other Hakka people who had already lived there for generations.
 Thus, the modern Gannan Hakka community was finally formed.